Jane-Ndiritu/-wireframing/README.md

 3. identifies usability issues
 4. saves on time and resources
 5. provides aclear layout and structure
-6. guides the design process
-7. forcuses on functionability and user experience
+6.  forcuses on functionability and user experience
 ## Key elements
 1.Layout Structure: Defines the arrangement of elements on the page.
 2.Navigation: Shows how users will move through the site or application.